Pre-Employment Screening Costs: Manual vs. Automated Compared

 Indicium Enterprise+: from €25,000 / month = €300,000 / year (unlimited)

-Here, Indicium clearly wins: unlimited, audit-proof, GDPR-compliant, with a dedicated Customer Success Manager.
+Here Indicium clearly wins: unlimited, audit-proof, GDPR-compliant, with a dedicated Customer Success Manager.

 Hidden costs that are often forgotten

-Cost of a bad hire
+Costs of a bad hire

 Compliance fines